 You might have a customer loyalty program with incentives that you offer to return customers.
 Or a new product that might complement what your customers are already using.

 Keep their journey personal.
 By segmenting your customers, you can talk to them at different stages in their journey with your product.
 A long-term customer shouldn’t be getting generic emails.
 They should be getting regular check-ins and exclusive incentives.

 You want your customers to feel like they’re part of your success as a company as much as you’re a part of theirs.

 Your Next Steps for Creating a SaaS Marketing Strategy That Works

 Growth marketing teams work with sales and customer teams to delight your customers at every stage of their buyer journey.
 Marketing doesn’t stop when someone buys your product or uses your service.

 Look back through this article.
 Do you see how every problem centers around your customers and how to go the extra mile for them?
 That’s not a coincidence.

 If you still feel overwhelmed and unsure where to start, you might want to think about partnering with Lean Labs to outsource your marketing efforts.
 Lean Labs don’t do it for you; we do it with you.

-Check out our free resource, the Growth Marketing Strategy Guide, to see how we get reliable results for our SaaS marketing clients time and time again.
+Check out our free resource, the Growth Playbook, to see how we get reliable results for our SaaS marketing clients time and time again.